 Where starting and primary packaging materials, intermediate or bulk products are exposed to the environment, interior surfaces (walls, floors and ceilings) should be smooth, free from cracks and open joints, should not shed particulate matter and should permit easy and effective cleaning and, if necessary, disinfection.
 Section 3.9 PE009-8 – PIC/S Guide to Good Manufacturing Practice Part 1

 The internal skin of your cleanroom is your primary barrier that keeps the good things in and the bad things out.
 Like your own skin, it should be well maintained and only pierced if absolutely necessary.
-In addition holes, bumps, cracks, sharp corners and raised surfaces all create cleaning headaches.
+In addition, holes, bumps, cracks, sharp corners and raised surfaces all create cleaning headaches, and are considered a GMP cleanroom design flaw in my opinion.
 Think of the effort required to clean a large sheet of glass versus a brick wall.
 The following will provide common examples where the integrity of the internal skin of your cleanroom has not been respected.

 3. Mushroom bolts

 A mushroom bolt is used to hold up a sandwich panel ceiling.
 A hole is drilled right through the ceiling panel, a threaded rod is pushed through and is fixed to the roof.
 On the clean side of the ceiling, a disk, shaped like the top of a mushroom, is screwed on.
 This holds the sandwich panel in place.
 So why don’t I like them in cleanroom designs?

 Again, because there are perfectly suitable alternative solutions that don’t involve drilling a hole straight through your internal cleanroom skin.
 Many good cleanroom contractors have proper, concealed fixings that don’t break the cleanroom barrier and still give you the strength of a mushroom bolt.
 If you have them already however, I would leave them as they are; retrofitting a concealed ceiling hanger is simply not possible.